 One was his famous goal of achieving and logging a certain word count every day that he was working on a project.

 This was before you just had to click “Word Count” in your word processing program!
 His steadfastness in his writing probably accounts for his steady output.
 As Jeffrey Meyers puts it, he “wrote at least one great work in every decade of his career.”

 But what really made a difference to me in my own approach to writing is this insight he shares in his memoir of his years in Paris, A Moveable Feast:

 “I had learned already never to empty the well of my writing, but always to stop when there was still something there in the deep part of the well, and let it refill at night from the springs that fed it.”

-My standard approach, before I read this, was to write until I was exhausted, until I had said everything I wanted to say, until a certain chapter or point was completed.
-But during my first writer’s residence at the VCCA, I tried Hemingway’s approach and found it worked much better, especially when you’re working, like I was then, on the first draft of a book length manuscript: Stop when you still have something to say so that the next day you know exactly where to begin.
+My standard approach, before I read this, was to write until I was exhausted.
+I used to write until I had said everything I wanted to say, until a certain chapter or point was completed.
+But during my first writer’s residence at the VCCA, I tried Hemingway’s approach.
+I found it worked much better, especially when you’re working, like I was then, on the first draft of a book-length manuscript: